Microsoft Outlook 2007- 101: Basics

-The fundamental use for Microsoft Outlook is most definitely the ability to configure it for various mail accounts.
+The fundemental use for Microsoft Outlook is most definitely the ablility to convigure it for various mail accounts.
 As such the interface is primarily catered to this use.
-The basic interface for Micrsoft Outlook is divided into 6 panes.
+The basic interface for Microsoft Outlook is divided into 6 panes.

 - The first pane relates to the entire organization for a particular email.
-Through this pane you can gain access to mutliple email accounts that have been configured for Microsoft Outlook as well as the folders within each of the email accounts
+Through this pane you can gain access to mutliple email accoutns that have been configured for Microsoft Outlook as well as folders within each of the email accounts.

-- The second pane is the primary navigation tool between Microsoft Outlook’s various utilities.
-Microsoft Outlook provides the following utlities
+- The second pane is the primary navigation tool between Microsoft’s various utilities.
+Microsoft Outlook provides the following utilities.

 - The fourth pane is the preview pane.
 When an email is selected pane 3, pane 4 will display a preview of the email.
 To fully interact with the email you will have to open the email by double-clicking on the mail item in pane 3.